imbhargav5/fetch-unless-cached/README.md

 # fetch-unless-cached

-Store fetch responses in localStorage with expire timers!
+Store fetch JSON responses in localStorage with expire timers!
 And fetch only if the timer has expired.

 <hr/>